Architecture as Code with C4 and Plantuml

 !includesub preprocessor directives.

-It is possible to include locally or remotely diagrams (ie. starting with
+It is possible to include local or remote diagrams (ie. starting with

 @startuml and ending with the